What you get out of this

 The Product Hunt homepage is based on a 24-hour cycle.
 New posts hit the homepage at 12am PST each night, and more are added throughout the day.

-When scheduling your post, set the time zone to PST (and not your own).
-Product Hunt does not adjust for different time zones.
+When scheduling your post, set the time zone to PST (not your own).
+Product Hunt doesn't adjust for different time zones.

 There are two considerations for timing: day of the week and time of day.